josephworks/files/README.md

-# files

-If you are wondering why I use this it is because this allows me to git clone this repo to receive the files on my terminal.
+# Files (For Personal Purposes)
 A file store for my projects.

-> Note: The Issues section will completely ignored.

-# This Repo is used for personal purposes
+> Note: If you would like to add some files for your projects, just do a pull request with your files.